m-m4h4d/best-talk/README.md

-# Learning Journey App
+# BestTalk - The Canadian Way

-Welcome to the Learning Journey App!
+Welcome to Best Talk!
 This application empowers users' learning journeys with the best tutors.
 Our online tutors offer personalized, one-on-one learning to help you improve your grades, build your confidence, and achieve your academic goals.

 ## Table of Contents